sandstone-mc/sandstone/README.md

 })
 ```

-If you try running such commands, under a mcfunction named "main", you'll have the following results:
+If you try running such commands, under a mcfunction named "main" with verbose saving, you'll have the following results:

 ```
 ==== default:main ====
 execute as @a at @s run function default:main/execute_as
 ================

 ==== default:main/execute_as ====
 setblock ~ ~-1 ~ minecraft:dirt
 setblock ~ ~ ~ minecraft:air
 setblock ~ ~1 ~ minecraft:air
 ================
 ```